da99/boxomojo/README.md

             Save as a variable.
         ***

-        "One" is: 1
+        "My-Var" is: 100

         ***

-            ( )   Anything between the parenthesis is run in a separete stack and the last item is returned.
+              ( )   Anything between the parenthesis is run in a separete stack and the last value is returned.
                     It is equivalent to: run { }

               { }   Anonymous function.
-Factor uses the square brackets, Factor_Script uses curly brackets.
+                    Factor uses the [ ] brackets.
+                    Factor_Script uses { } brackets.

               [ ]   A numbered list.
 Known as Array in other languages.

-           s[ ]s  A stringed list.
+             k[ ]k  A stringed list.
 Like an Array, but with strings as indexes.
                     Known as Hash, key-value data structure in other languages.

+              "s"   String.
+Delimiters:  " "
+    s[my string]s   String.
+Delimiters: s[ ]s

         ***

+        "One" is: 1

         if ( One == 1 ) {
           "Result" is: "it works"